jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (2) A notice under this section must—
   (a) be in a form prescribed by regulations made under this Act or in a form to the same effect; and (b) tell the person to whom it is given that the person is suspended from holding or obtaining a driver licence for 28 days; and
-  (c) require the person to immediately surrender any driver licence that the person has to the enforcement officer; and (d) outline the person's rights of appeal under sections 101 and 109.
+  (c) require the person to immediately surrender any physical driver licence that the person has to the enforcement officer; and
+  (d) outline the person's rights of appeal under sections 101 and 109.
 (3) A suspension under this section starts immediately after the notice is given to the person to whom it applies.
 (4) A person whose driver licence is suspended under this section has the rights of appeal conferred by sections 101 and 109.